-The proposed rules are consistent with the rules of those states that also regulate the practice of marriage and family therapy.
+The proposed rules are consistent with the rules of those states that also regulate the practice of architecture.

 A. If the rules exceed standards in those states, please explain why and specify the costs and benefits arising out of the deviation.